FRONT AND CENTER

 The English writer G.K.
 Chesterton famously wrote that “The true soldier fights not because he hates what is in front of him, but because he loves what is behind him.”
 In recent years, long-standing problems in our society have become acute, causing some to question the meaning of America and its place in the world.
 While these problems are now widely discussed, their causes are in dispute.
 If we consider the seeming ease with which people of all political persuasions are made to accept as true ideas that are clearly not true, and try to trace this phenomenon to its source, we come face-to-face with the problems of education.

 If we are preparing our young people to live responsible and rewarding lives that contribute to the well-being of our communities, we must teach them how to think.
 People who cannot think competently and critically are susceptible to errors that are all too prevalent and so easily accessible.
 It is also the case that a people who do not honestly and accurately understand their history are like an individual who has lost his memory: they no longer know who they are.

 While the problems of education do not capture completely the sources of our present troubles, they are important contributors.
 Unfortunately, study after study show that Civics education in the United States has become both less available and less effective when it is taught.
-This is why the Al Gray Civic Institute at Carolina Museum of the Marine is committed to teaching Americans to think competently and to approach our history with honesty and care.
+This is why the Marine Leadership Forum at Carolina Museum of the Marine is committed to teaching Americans to think competently and to approach our history with honesty and care.
 Clear thinking and careful preservation of history are critical elements of a society worthy of devotion and defense, for these disciplines are necessary to the preservation of a shared and valued way of life.
 Disentangling errors in understanding can be difficult, but most things worth doing are challenging.
 We wish to see ever more Americans come together to restore mutual respect, civil political discourse and social cooperation that are defining marks of a people worthy of freedom.